Table of Contents

 It improves the customer experience

-Combined with good catalogueueue management, the right product assortment can ensure that people can find exactly what they need.
+Combined with good catalog management, the right product assortment can ensure that people can find exactly what they need.

-When your assortment is optimised for consumer demand, your brand will be able to serve more customers and provide a delightful – rather than disappointing – shopping experience.
+When your assortment is optimized for consumer demand, your brand will be able to serve more customers and provide a delightful – rather than disappointing – shopping experience.